ESO Nightblade Magicka Guide - Strong Magblade Build

 Undaunted: Undaunted Command provides resources when you activate an allied synergy.
 Undaunted Mettle will provide extra 2% of max Health, Stamina and Magicka for every weight type of armor that you’re wearing (we aim to get 5 light, 1 medium and 1 heavy, what makes it extra 6%).

 Alchemy: Medicinal Use is of course welcome in every build, as the extra duration of potions is just really nice to have.

 Finally, you should also max out all your racial passives.
-Optionally, you cna consider becoming a Vampire, but it's not necessary for this build to work - it comes down to personal preference.
+Optionally, you can consider becoming a Vampire, but it's not necessary for this build to work - it comes down to personal preference.

 Magblade Race choice

 The race choice is not the most important part of the build, you can definitely play this setup with a character from any of the ESO races.
 If you wanted to optimize though, we recommend going with Breton.
 They get the extra 2000 Magicka as well as some Magicka sustain and reduced cost of skills.
 That makes managing this resource relatively easy.
 Other considerable options are Khajiit, Altmer and Dark Elf (Dunmer).